-The Authority signed a contract effective July 1, 2013 for its fixed route and some of its paratransit and demand response transportation services with Franklin Transit Management, Inc. (FTM), a division of First Transit, Inc. The contract has been extended for one year, expiring on June 30, 2019.
+The Authority signed a contract effective July 1, 2018 for its fixed route and some of its paratransit and demand response transportation services with Franklin Transit Management, Inc. (FTM), a division of First Transit, Inc. The contract expires on June 30, 2028.